-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 Accounting policies are consistently applied to all years presented, unless otherwise stated.
-These consolidated financial statements were approved for issuance by the Board of Directors on February 23, 2021.
+These consolidated financial statements were approved for issuance by the Board of Directors on February 23, 2022.